tnipen/tnipen.github.io/_posts/2020-06-15-titanlib-gridpp.markdown

 ## Ensemble mode

-Gridpp also supports an Ensemble-based Statistical Interpolation (EnSI; Lussana et al. 2019) scheme that takes uses spatial structure information from an ensemble of NWP model runs.
-This is the method used in the operational temperature analyses used on Yr.no, as described by Nipen et al. 2020.
+Gridpp also supports an Ensemble-based Statistical Interpolation (EnSI; Lussana et al. 2019) scheme that uses spatial structure information from an ensemble of NWP model runs.
+This is the method used in the operational temperature analyses used on Yr, as described by Nipen et al. 2020.
 To test this, you need to load the full ensemble and ensure that the ensemble dimension is at the end.
-Also note that EnSI requires the specification of the observation variance (`psigmas`).
+Also note that EnSI requires the standard error of the observation (`psigmas`), which we set to 0.5&deg;C. `psigmas` is a vector, one value for each observation, which means different observations can be assigned different standard errors if there is reason to believe that the observations have different error statistics.

 {% highlight python %}
 with netCDF4.Dataset('analysis.nc', 'r') as file: